 Credits towards your degree

 Because the internship program is an official UNL course, students can receive credits towards their Animal Science, Agribusiness, or related undergraduate degree, at no cost.
-UNL students are eligible for up to eight credits; non-residents are eligible for up to two credits.
+UNL students are eligible for up to four credits; non-residents are eligible for up to two credits.

 The course is free of cost to the student, it is uniquely funded and sponsored by the Nebraska Cattlemen.

 The Feedyard Management Internship has a strong history of training young people who have gone on to be successful in their respective careers.
 The internship was begun in 1988 by Dr. Terry Klopfenstein.
 Since that time, more than 150 individuals have received training through the internship.
 Below are a few examples of the benefit of the Feedyard Management Internship on past participants.

 "The internship was very valuable in giving me the experience and confidence I need in my current responsibilities." – Rob Cooper, feedyard nutritionist with Cattlemen's Nutrition Services, LLC., 1994 alumni